martinlarsalbert/rolldecay/README.md

 The actual LaTeX paper is however placed [here](https://github.com/martinlarsalbert/A-semi-empirical-method-for-predicting-roll-damping-based-on-machine-learning).

 # Summary
 Here is a summary of some of the work that has been conducted for the paper [ "Analysis of roll damping_model scale data"](https://github.com/martinlarsalbert/A-semi-empirical-method-for-predicting-roll-damping-based-on-machine-learning).
-This is mainly for [Martin](https://martinlarsalbert.github.io/blog/about/) to remember, but it is of course open for anyonw to have a look.
+This is mainly for [Martin](https://martinlarsalbert.github.io/blog/about/) to remember, but it is of course open for anyone to have a look.
 The data used in this project is unfortunatelly not available in this repo, due to IP-rights and the stored notebooks have consequently no output saved.

 ## Paper material